Frequently Asked Questions

 Monthly or Yearly Costs

-• $10 per month for 1 student or $110 per year (with annual advance payment, one month is free)
+• $10 per month for 1 student or $110 per year

-• $15 per month for 2 students or $160 per year (with annual advance payment, one and a half months free)
+• $15 per month for 2 students or $160 per year

-• $20 per month for 3 students or $200 per year (with annual advance payment, two months free)
+• $20 per month for 3 students or $200 per year

-• $25 per month for 4 students or $225 per year (with annual advance payment, two and a half months free)
+• $25 per month for 4 students or $240 per year

 Scholarships and Sponsorships